Far Cry New Dawn full review

 Far Cry New Dawn is available on PS4, Xbox One and PC right now, following a 15 February 2019 release.
 You can buy the game right now from the likes of Amazon and Ubisoft itself, as well as Steam for those on PC.

-The standard game costs a decently-priced £39.99/$39.99, while those that want additional weapons and skins can fork out £47.99/$49.99 for the digital-only Deluxe Edition on the PlayStation Store, Microsoft Store or Steam.
+The standard game costs a decently-priced £39.99/$39.99, while those that want additional weapons and skins can fork out £47.99/$49.99 for the digital-only Deluxe Edition on the PlayStation Store, or Microsoft Store.

 Though it’s set in the same world as Far Cry 5, the open world of Far Cry New Dawn doesn’t feel like a simple reskin.
 The world looks completely different, and the way you interact with it is different too.
 In fact, we’d argue that most of the map is unrecognisable with the exception of prominent landmarks, which too have been completely transformed.